How Labels Shape Us More Than We Realise

-She hissed at him, avoided him before he even came near.
-She seemed on guard, and almost prepared to be irritated — even before anything had happened.
+She would hiss at him, avoided him, before he even came near.
+She seemed on guard, and almost prepared to be irritated; even if he hadn’t done anything.
 It was amazing how quickly the label became a script they both followed.

 As people we experience this every day.